pranavtaysheti/GoTTT/README.md

 # GoTTT

-An attempt at building online multiplayer TicTacToe game using go
+A multiplayer tic-tac-toe game built using go.